Case Study: Internal Wind Turbine Blade Inspection Using Nexxis Crawler & Elios 3

 Project Overview

-The client required a full internal inspection of wind turbine blades to assess structural integrity, identify early-stage damage, and prevent costly failures.
-Traditional rope access and manual methods posed safety risks, limitations in access, and significant downtime.
+The client required a full internal inspection of wind turbine blades to evaluate structural integrity, detect early-stage damage, and prevent costly failures.

 Scope of Work

-Provide structured reporting suitable for long-term asset lifecycle planning
+- Provide structured reporting for long-term asset lifecycle planning.

 Technology Deployed